colmhiggs11/ProandS_Project/README.md

 * [6.
 References](#6-references)

 ## 1. Introduction
-This project is an analysis of the well known Iris dataset for the Intoduction to Programming and Scripting module as part fulfilment of the Higher Diploma in Science in Computing (Data Analytics).
+This project is an analysis of the well known Iris dataset for the Introduction to Programming and Scripting module as part fulfilment of the Higher Diploma in Science in Computing (Data Analytics).
 The project focuses on the widely known Fischer Iris.
 It requires research and analysis of the dataset and presentation of the findings.
 The main objective of this analysis is to try and classify the three species of Iris flower by using the four measurements of Sepal width, Sepal length, Petal width and Petal length.
 The analysis should show if this is possible and will be done in the steps laid out in the README.

 ---
 ### README Layout